Brexit sends ripples of uncertainty down France’s coast

 And that has caused British companies to stockpile goods, leading to a huge increase in the number of trucks heading to Calais’ port and the undersea tunnel to Britain in the past few weeks.
 French police are delaying hundreds of trucks at the roadside to cope with the soaring traffic flow.
 It’s a perfect storm on the highways, coming just as a coronavirus-related tourism slump has reduced the number of vehicle-carrying ferries crossing the English Channel.

-Sebastien Rivera, chief of France’s National Federation of Road Transport, a leading industry group that represents some 350 companies that send their goods to the U.K., blasted the situation as “catastrophic.”
+Sebastien Rivera, a top regional official for the National Road Transport Federation, an industry group that represents some 350 companies that send their goods to the U.K., blasted the situation as “catastrophic.”

 “For about the last three weeks, we’ve seen an increase in the flow of traffic toward Great Britain due to stockpiling.
 The platforms, whether it’s the port or the (Euro)tunnel, don’t have capacity to absorb this increase in traffic,” he said.